Salary Range: £10.64 – £10.87 per hour

 To develop daily living skills.

-Support the people we support to access their communities for socialisation, employment, training or friendships
+Support the people we support to access their communities for social activities, employment, training or friendships

 To contribute to, develop and implement the individuals care plans.